adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 ### Regarding Cookies

-Like many websites, we use ‘Cookies’ to make our Site more convenient to our customers.
+Like many websites, we use ‘Cookies’ to make our Site more convenient to our users.

 Cookies are small pieces of data that are transferred between a Web server and your Web browser,